OpenCodeyard/YouSafe/README.md

 </p>

 ### Features :round_pushpin:
--  Panic Button that triggers action by voice command, to send SOS:sos: alert to the contacts with phiysical location (GPS).
+-  Panic Button that triggers action by voice command, to send SOS :sos: alert to the contacts with phiysical location (GPS).
 -  Share location and let your family follow your remote location helps Keeping your contacts informed.
 -  A voice recording feature with a certain combination in the background with cloud backup and no traces in the front, in case someone is being threatened.
 -  Call with single touch or voice command when in emergency.